amosavian/FileProvider/README.md

 - [x] **LocalFileProvider** a wrapper around `FileManager` with some additions like builtin coordinating, searching and reading a portion of file.
 - [x] **CloudFileProvider** A wrapper around app's ubiquitous container API of iCloud Drive.
-- [x] **WebDAVFileProvider** WebDAV protocol is defacto file transmission standard, used by many cloud services like Yandex.
+- [x] **WebDAVFileProvider** WebDAV protocol is defacto file transmission standard, supported by some cloud services like `Box.com` and `Yandex.disk`.
+- [x] **FTPFileProvider** While deprecated in 1990s due to serious security concerns, it's still in use on some Web hosts.
+    * Recursive directory removing & searching is not implemented yet.
+    * Active mode is not implemented yet (and probably won`t).
 - [x] **DropboxFileProvider** A wrapper around Dropbox Web API.
     * For now it has limitation in uploading files up to 150MB.
 - [x] **OneDriveFileProvider** A wrapper around OneDrive REST API, works with `onedrive.com` and compatible (business) servers.